alexey-tyurin/my-projects/README.md

 Expert in modernizing legacy applications using **RAG architectures, AI agent orchestration (MCP, A2A, LangGraph)**, and LLM integration.
 Practitioner of Vibe Engineering (AI-augmented development) and Context Engineering for production GenAI solutions. **Published author** on AI agent development and LLM optimization. **Google Cloud Certified Professional Machine Learning Engineer.**

+> **💡 I build AI solutions that solve real business problems with quantified ROI—not demos or tutorials.**

 Skilled in guiding teams through complex project phases from ideation to deployment using agile methodologies.
-Passionate about applying GenAI within software systems to solve real business problems, accelerate developer productivity, and enhance customer and platform capabilities.
+Every project in this portfolio addresses a genuine business challenge with measurable impact.

 ### 🚀 Skills and Interests